Germany's Steinmeier warns of 'invisible' walls that threaten social cohesion | DW | 09.11.2019

 But, he warned, new walls have been built across Germany: "Walls of frustration, walls of anger and hatred; walls of speechlessness and alienation; walls that are invisible but still divide; walls that stand in the way of our cohesion."

-Despite the progress made since German reunification the political, economic and cultural divide between eastern and western Germany still runs deep.
-Unemployment is still higher in the East, eastern Germans are still underrepresented in leading positions and many still feel left behind as the "losers" of reunification.
-Even former East Germans who consider themselves "winners" of reunification often feel like their life behind the Iron Curtain has been forgotten from Germany's history books.
+Despite the progress made since German reunification, the political, economic and cultural divide between eastern and western Germany still runs deep.
+Unemployment is still higher in the east, eastern Germans are still underrepresented in leading positions and many still feel left behind as the "losers" of reunification.
+Even former East Germans who consider themselves "winners" of reunification often feel like their life behind the Iron Curtain has been forgotten in Germany's history books.

 Read more: Former East Germany still lags behind west